rutopio/Telegram-messages-to-Google-Sheets/README.md

 - Run it on a 24/7 machine or VPS.
 - To listen the chat, run `listen.py`
 - To crawl the history chat, run `crawl-history.py`.
-Check [here](https://docs.telethon.dev/en/stable/modules/client.html?highlight=iter_messages#telethon.client.messages.MessageMethods.iter_messages) to find for the detail of `iter_messages()` function.
+Check [here](https://docs.telethon.dev/en/stable/modules/client.html?highlight=iter_messages#telethon.client.messages.MessageMethods.iter_messages) to find more detail of `iter_messages()` function.